smarie/python-pytest-cases/docs/usage.md

 # -------- test cases
 def case_simple() -> MultipleStepsCaseData:
+    # common input
     ins = dict(a=1, b=2)

+    # one expected output for each step
     outs_for_a = 2, 3
     outs_for_b = 5, 4
     outs = dict(step_check_a=outs_for_a, step_check_b=outs_for_b)